Skip to content

 Sequence counterSC12Holds sequence counter value

-There are three flip-flop (I, S and E) which are used to store various conditions of the processor operations.
+There are three flip-flops (I, S, and E) that are used to store various conditions of the processor operations.
 The addressing mode of an instruction is designated by the I flip-flop.
 The flip-flop is 0 (reset) for a direct address and 1 (set) for an indirect address.
-In other words, if the I flip-flop is reset, then the current instruction is recognized as a direct address instruction and if I flip-flop is set then as indirect address instruction.
+In other words, if the I flip-flop is reset, then the current instruction is recognized as a direct address instruction, and if the I flip-flop is set, then as an indirect address instruction.

 When an arithmetic operation is performed, the result is transferred to the accumulator.
-If result is more than accumulator size then it is transferred to flip-flop E. For example, the contents of data register (DR) and accumulator (AC) are added.
-The result of the addition will be transferred to accumulator and the end carry out of the addition will be transferred to fliр-flop Е.
+If the result is more than the accumulator size, then it is transferred to flip-flop E. For example, the contents of the data register (DR) and accumulator (AC) are added.
+The result of the addition will be transferred to the accumulator, and the end carry out of the addition will be transferred to fliр-flop Е.

 Control Unit

-The control unit is the unit which directs the other units to perform the specific task.
-The control unit of a basic computer consists of two decoders, a sequence counter and a number of control logic gates.
-Below figure shows the control unit of basic computer.
+The control unit is the unit that directs the other units to perform the specific task.
+The control unit of a basic computer consists of two decoders, a sequence counter, and a number of control logic gates.
+The figure shows the control unit of a basic computer.

 Control Unit of Basic computer design

-An instruction read from memory unit is placed in the instruction register (IR) as shown in above figure.
+An instruction read from the memory unit is placed in the instruction register (IR) as shown in the above figure.
 The operation code (opcode) bits (12-14) are decoded by a 3 x 8 decoder.
-The outputs of decoder are designated by D0 to D7.
-In the same manner, output of the sequence counter are decoded by 4 x 16 decoder.
-The output of this decoder are designated by T0, to T15.
+The outputs of the decoder are designated by D0 to D7.
+In the same manner, the output of the sequence counter is decoded by a 4 x 16 decoder.
+The output of this decoder is designated by T0 to T15.

 The sequence counter has three input signals.
-Increment, clear and clock.
-Usually, the sequence of timing signals out of 4 x 16 decoder.
+Increment, clear, and clock.
+Usually, the sequence of timing signals comes out of a 4 x 16 decoder.
 The sequence counter is incremented with every positive clock transition, unless it is cleared by the CLR input.
-If sequence counter is not cleared, the timing signals continues with T0 T1 ……… up to T15, and back to T0.
+If the sequence counter is not cleared, the timing signals continue with T0 T1 ……… up to T15, and back to T0.

-The control logic gates block has various inputs : output from two decoders, the I flip-flop, bits 0 through 11 of instruction register (IR) and other inputs.
-The other inputs to the control logic are contents of accumulator, data register and values of other flip-flops.
+The control logic gates block has various inputs: output from two decoders, the I flip-flop, bits 0 through 11 of the instruction register (IR), and other inputs.
+The other inputs to the control logic are the contents of the accumulator, data register, and values of other flip-flops.

-The output of the control logic circuit are –
+The output of the control logic circuit is –

 1. Signal to control the inputs of various registers

-2. Signals to control writing and reading operation of memory unit
+2. Signals to control the writing and reading operations of the memory unit

 4. Signals for selection lines to select a register for the common bus

-5. Signals to control arithmetic and logic unit.
+5. Signals to control the arithmetic and logic unit.

 Arithmetic and Logic Unit

 The arithmetic and logic unit (ALU) performs arithmetic and logic operations on the contents of internal registers.
-It performs various operations like addition, subtraction, multiplication, logical AND etc. In few applications, the shift operation is also desired.
+It performs various operations like addition, subtraction, multiplication, logical AND, etc. In a few applications, the shift operation is also desired.
 For such cases, a shifter circuit may be added to this unit.
-Now this unit is named as arithmetic logic shift unit.
-For more knowledge about arithmetic, Logic and shift micro operations read the below articles.
+Now this unit is named the arithmetic logic shift unit.
+For more knowledge about arithmetic, Logic and shift micro operations, read the articles.

 • Number System Arithmetic